 Originally built as a set for the blockbuster “Shaka Zulu” film, this vibrant village has everything from Zulu dancing to traditional beer tasting.
-The restaurant has a good choice of Zulu dishes and a view over Phobane Lake and the hills around.
+Among many restaurants in South Africa, this has a good choice of Zulu dishes and a view over Phobane Lake and the hills around.

 MUST-EAT: Pap.
 Like polenta, this staple is made from maize meal.
 It’s served as a porridge with milk and sugar for breakfast; or made stiffer, like mashed potato, for other meals.

-Set up inside Golden Gate Highlands National Park to show the lifestyle of the South Sotho, both in the past and today, this village also has a restaurant so you can taste traditional dishes.
+Located in Golden Gate Highlands National Park, this village is a great place to learn about the history and culture of South Sotho.
+Basotho also has a restaurant so you can taste traditional dishes.
 The Wilderness Trail is led by a traditional healer who will show you many indigenous herbs and their medicinal uses.

 MUST-EAT: Boerewors.
 Literally “farmer’s sausage”, these meat-rich sausages are spiced with coriander, paprika, nutmeg and other favours according to taste.

 Find more accommodation options to stay in Free State